Who is the Top Investor In New Oriental Education & Technology Group Inc. (EDU)?

 New Oriental Education & Technology Group Inc. (EDU) Analyst Forecasts

-New Oriental Education & Technology Group Inc. is expected to release its quarterly report on 10/25/2022.The EPS is expected to shrink by -134.20% this year
+New Oriental Education & Technology Group Inc. is expected to release its quarterly report on 01/24/2023.The EPS is expected to shrink by -134.20% this year

 New Oriental Education & Technology Group Inc. (EDU) Top Institutional Holders